syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/Customization.md

 ### DesaturationColorMapping

 You can differentiate all the leaf nodes using the [`DesaturationColorMapping`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.DesaturationColorMapping.html) property of TreeMap.
-Differentiation can be achieved even though the same color is applied for all the leaf nodes by varying the opacity of the leaf nodes based on the [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.DesaturationColorMapping~Color.html) value specified.
+Differentiation can be achieved even when the same color is applied for all the leaf nodes by varying the opacity of the leaf nodes based on the [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.DesaturationColorMapping~Color.html) value specified.
 You can also change the opacity range by setting the [`From`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.DesaturationColorMapping~From.html) and [`To`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.DesaturationColorMapping~To.html) properties of `DesaturationColorMapping`.

 {% tabs %}